ingesolvoll/kee-frame/README.md

 The Keechma micro framework has some pretty good solutions to these problems.
 The core idea is to let the view be a function of the URL, and to strictly separate views from logic and data loading. re-start tries to bring some of these ideas into re-frame, hopefully getting some of the benefits in the process.

 ## Benefits
 * Routing just works.
-You provide the routes, re-start hooks it up for you.
+You provide the route data, re-start hooks it up for you.
 * No `component-did-mount` for loading data.
 The URL decides when and what.
 * Strong separation between controller logic and view rendering.
 * Opt-in feature for dispatching views by route.